RagnarB83/ash-documentation/docs/parallelization.rst

 ======================================

 ASH can utilize parallelization in a few different ways: either via independent parallelization of the external QM program or MM program or via Python multiprocessing (running independent jobs in parallel).
-For example if you create an ORCATheory object with numcores=X option, when ASH tells ORCA to run a calculation, ORCA will launch in parallel mode (as the ORCA inputfile created contains parallelization information) and will run its calculations in parallel using OpenMPI parallelization.
+For example if you create an ORCATheory object with numcores=X option, when ASH tells ORCA to run a calculation, ORCA will launch in parallel mode (as the ORCA inputfile created by ASH will contains parallelization information) and will run its calculations in parallel using OpenMPI parallelization.
 This requires, however, OpenMPI to be set up (define PATH and LD_LIBRARY_PATH) correctly in the environment that ASH runs in (typically the jobscript used to submit calculations to the queuing system).
 OpenMM and some QM programs may utilize simpler threads-based parallelization.
 The number of threads launched is usually controlled by ASH via. numcores=X option.